301st Fighter Wing: World War II

-The 301st Fighter Wing was organized in the United States under First Air Force, initially at Seymour-Johnson Field, North Carolina in October 1944, then moved to Mitchel Field on Long Island in November.
-On Long Island, the wing coordinated the delivery of the very long range Republic P-47N Thunderbolt from its manufacturing plant at Farmingdale, with aircraft being flown to North Carolina where two of the newly assigned groups of the 301st (413th and 414th) were training.
+The 301st Fighter Wing was organized in the United States under First Air Force, initially at Seymour Johnson Field, North Carolina in October 1944, then moved to Mitchel Field on Long Island in November.
+On Long Island, the wing coordinated the delivery of the very long range Republic P-47N Thunderbolt from its manufacturing plant at Farmingdale, New York, with aircraft being flown to North Carolina where two of the newly assigned groups of the 301st (413th and 414th) were training.

-The war in the Pacific required fighter ranges even greater than did operations over Germany, and the mission of the 301st Fighter Wing was to provide bomber escort for Twentieth Air Force B-29 Superfortress bombers during their strategic bombing missions over Japan in 1945.
+The war in the Pacific required fighter ranges even greater than did operations over Germany, and the mission of the 301st Fighter Wing was to provide bomber escort for Twentieth Air Force Boeing B-29 Superfortress bombers during their strategic bombing missions over Japan in 1945.

-Soon after Saipan and Guam were taken with B-29 units being assigned there, the 318th Group formed on the Ryukyu Islands, consisting of six fighter groups, the 15th and 21st (being transferred from Seventh Air Force) and the 413th, 414th, 506th and 507th, all being deployed from the United States.
+Soon after Saipan and Guam were taken with B-29 units being stationed there, the 318th Group formed on the Ryukyu Islands, consisting of six fighter groups, the 15th and 21st (being transferred from Seventh Air Force) and the 413th, 414th, 506th and 507th, all being deployed from the United States.
 Being the first wing to be equipped with the P-47N, the groups operated as a long-range escort for B-29 Superfortress bombers attacking the Japanese mainland all the way from Saipan to Japan and on many other long, overwater flights.

-In July 1945 the 301st was reassigned to the Eighth Air Force with the same mission for Eighth Air Force in the planned invasion of Japan.
+In July 1945 the 301st was reassigned to the Eighth Air Force with the same mission for Eighth Air Force in the planned Operation Downfall, the invasion of Japan.
 The atomic bombings of Japan led to the Japanese surrender before Eighth Air Force saw action in the Pacific theater.

-The wing was reassigned to Far East Air Forces when Eighth Air Force was returned to the United States in 1946.
+The wing was reassigned to Far East Air Forces when Eighth Air Force returned to the United States in 1946.
 Its four wartime fighter groups returned to the United States early in 1946, being replaced by the 51st Fighter Group as its operational unit.
 It served as part of the Army of Occupation on Okinawa.
 The wing performed air defense role over the Ryukyu Islands.
 After 18 August 1948, the wing had no units assigned and existed as a paper unit until inactivated on 20 January 1949.